Yuli Gurriel Player Props: Marlins vs. Athletics

-Yuli Gurriel and his .455 on-base percentage over his past 10 games (117 points higher than his season-long percentage), will be in action for the Miami Marlins against the Oakland Athletics and Luis Medina on June 3 at 4:10 PM ET.
+The Miami Marlins, including Yuli Gurriel (.422 on-base percentage in past 10 games, 82 points above season-long percentage), battle starter Paul Blackburn and the Oakland Athletics at LoanDepot park, Sunday at 1:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Athletics.
+In his last game, he racked up two hits (going 2-for-5 with a double) against the Athletics.

 Yuli Gurriel Game Info & Props vs. the Athletics